 Joven Narwal, K.C. is a leading trial and appellate lawyer with unrivalled experience in complex and serious cases where liberty and reputation are at stake, particularly in the areas of criminal litigation, securities litigation, professional regulation, and specialty civil litigation involving criminal overtones.

 He was appointed King’s Counsel by the Lieutenant-Governor in Council, on the recommendation of the Attorney General of British Columbia for exceptional merit and contributions to the legal profession in British Columbia.
-His skills have been further recognized through accolades which include his recognition as a “Litigation Star” and shortlisting for “White Collar Crime / Enforcement Lawyer of the Year” by Benchmark Litigation Canada for the past three consecutive years, his inclusion in Best Lawyers Canada, his ranking by Chambers Global, his being named a “Leading Lawyer to Watch” by Lexpert in the Canadian Legal Lexpert Directory, his induction as a life member of the Fellows of the American Bar Foundation and his being named a Fellow of the Litigation Counsel of America (“LCA”), a trial lawyer honorary society composed of less than one-half of one percent of American Lawyers.
+His skills have been further recognized through accolades which include his recognition as a “Litigation Star” and his being named “White Collar Crime / Enforcement Lawyer of the Year” by Benchmark Litigation Canada, his being named Top 25 Most Influential Lawyer by Canadian Lawyer Magazine, his inclusion in leading rankings and directories such as Best Lawyers, Chambers Global, Canadian Legal Lexpert Directory, and his membership in honorary societies such as his induction as a life member of the Fellows of the American Bar Foundation and his being named a Fellow of the Litigation Counsel of America (“LCA”), a trial lawyer honorary society composed of less than one-half of one percent of American Lawyers.
 Fellowship in the LCA is highly selective, by invitation only, and based upon excellence, accomplishment and superior ethical reputation.
+He is also an inducted Fellow of the prestigious International Academy of Financial Crime Litigators, a highly-selective organization that unites the world’s leading academics and financial crime litigators with the renowned Basel institute on Governance in Switzerland to form an independent, non-partisan global centre of excellence that encourages collaboration and innovation to shape and advance financial crime litigation practices for the future.

 Mr. Narwal has extensive Canada-wide and cross-border litigation experience.
 He has appeared at all levels of court including the Supreme Court of Canada and has been counsel before regulators in the health professions, legal profession and financial industry, in addition to having acted for clergy, athletes and academics before their respective governing bodies.
 He has extensive practice involving cross-border investigations and enforcement actions, such as US grand jury investigations, Mutual Legal Assistance Treaty Requests and other foreign subpoenas and demands for production as well as extradition and issues relating to economic sanctions.
 In addition to his busy advocacy practice, he is frequently consulted for ethical advice and for preventative advice regarding the design and implementation of compliance procedures to reduce exposure to prosecution.